Definition

 On the other end of the spectrum is offboarding, which starts when an employee is about to depart.
 Offboarding is the structured procedure to handle the transition.
 Whether due to retirement, career shifts or other reasons, this process safeguards organizational knowledge, ensures smooth role transition and concludes the employee's journey on a positive note.

-Diagram illustrating the hiring and onboarding process.
+Diagram of the hiring and onboarding process.

 The process flow for hiring and onboarding new hires.